 According to studies done by the Pennsylvania State University for the Statewide Comprehensive Outdoor Recreation Plan (SCORP), approximately 15 percent of adult residents of Pennsylvania have some sort of disability and these disabilities can limit outdoor recreation participation.
 That’s roughly 1.6 million residents of Pennsylvania who are limited to activity due to a disability (US Census data).

-According to the 2009-2013 SCORP, Pennsylvania’s people are more diverse and their life experiences more urban than a decade ago.
+Pennsylvania’s people are more diverse and their life experiences more urban than a decade ago.
 Simultaneously, we have an aging population.
 There’s a need to improve public access to outdoors, provide better and more centralized recreation information, and encourage and accommodate outdoor users.

 Enter “The Outdoors for Everyone,” a program of removing barriers to participation in outdoor recreation.
 PPFF is dedicated to helping you find your outdoor confidence, whether it’s through a skill-building video or workshop, through installation of an accessible boat launch or fishing dock, through funding of equipment that gives you the chance to try something new.

 Black Moshannon State Park

 Gifford Pinchot State Park